robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 }
 ```

-On the `signup` page of your app you should have output similar to this, obviously your Ethereal email address will be different.
+On the `signup` page of your app you should have output similar to this..

 ```json
 {